Benc93/takeaway/README.md

 ##Analysis

-Based on the briefing - I identified the following classes: **Dish**, **Line_Item**, **Menu*, **Order**, **Customer**, **Restaurant**.
+Based on the briefing - I identified the following classes: **Dish**, **Line_Item**, **Menu**, **Order**, **Customer**, **Restaurant**.

-The classes build up from dishes (taken from the menu), into a line item, into an order.
-The order compiled under the Customer class (built up using the Line Item class - where the correct totals are checked).
+The structure builds up from Dish class (given from the Menu class), into a Line Item, into an Order.
+The Order is compiled by the Customer class (built up using the Line Item class - where the correct totals are checked).
 The Customer sends the complete order to the Restaurant.
 At that point the Restaurant can send a text message to the customer as one of it's methods (in fact - the only method for the restaurant).